ill-am/Giggle-A-Day/README.md

 - **Server:** Scalable platform (Express/Node.js).
 Ready to orchestrate multiple API calls.
 - **Database:** For a balance of structure and flexibility (PostgreSQL/JSONB).
   - Production deployments can use any PostgreSQL-compatible service (Azure Database, AWS RDS, etc.)
-  - Currently, SQLite3 is used for live development.
-Per `docs/ROADMAP.md`, a Postgres migration will be performed only after a stable v0.1 release — until then, continue using SQLite3 for local/smoke tests.
+  - Postgres is now the default for local and smoke tests (the migration is in place and `docs/focus/GUI_RESOLUTION.md` formalizes integration steps).
   - See `/server/index.js` for the current health check implementation and TODO note.
 - **AI:**
   - **Default:** Use Google's Gemini for both text and image generation.